EECS150/asic_labs_fa21/project/final.md

 7. What is the number of cycles that your design takes to run the benchmarks?
 What changes/optimizations have you done to try and optimize for these tests?

+8. What is the post-place-and-route runtime (in seconds) of each benchmark?
+   *Use the number of cycles from RTL simulation, and minimum clock period to meet timing for place-and-route (design doesn't have to past post-PAR simulations with this clock period).*

-8. Explain any other optimizations you made for your design.
+9. Explain any other optimizations you made for your design.

-9. Is there anything you would like to tell the staff before we grade your project?
+10. Is there anything you would like to tell the staff before we grade your project?

 If you worked with a partner you do not need separate reports.
 If you are having issues with your